Results of Fractional Rough Burgers equation in $H^s$ space and its application

 Here $P(t)=e^{t\Lambda^\gamma}$ is the fractional heat flow, and $X(t)=\int_0^t P(t-s)\xi(s)\mathrm{d}s$ denote the solution of linear equation

-Note that $X(t)\in C_T\ml C^\alpha(\mathbb{T})$ a.s for any $\alpha<\frac{\gamma}{2}-\frac{1}{2}$, which is applied to the study of equations describing thermal dissipative structures such as KPZ equation \cite{hairer2013solving} and Burgers equation \cite{gubinelli2015paracontrolled,gubinelli2017kpz} to establish well-posedness.
-This also applies to Sobolev spaces $H^s$ (See Lemma \ref{le;regularity}) and keep in mind that $X\in C_TW^\alpha(\m T)$ for $\alpha<\frac{\gamma}{2}-\frac{1}{2}$.
-Note that the range of $\alpha$ is determined by dissipation $\gamma$, our paper gives two works in different range.
-One is higher regularity $\alpha\in(\frac{1}{6},\frac{1}{2})$, in such case, we can directly establish the well-posedness in $H^\alpha(\m T)$.
-One is lower dissipation $\alpha\in(\frac{1}{8},\frac{1}{6})$(See Remark \ref{rmk;no endpoint}), in such case we need to work in $W^{\alpha}(\m T)$.
-A common feature is that we have isolated a higher-regularity term (More precisely $H^{\frac{1}{2}+}(\m T)$) in the solution.
-This process is made possible in lower disspation $\gamma\in(\frac{5}{4},\frac{4}{3}]$ with the assistance of para-controlled method which is a powerful method to study rough or singular SPDE in \cite{gubinelli2015paracontrolled,gubinelli2017kpz,gubinelli2023paracontrolled,catellier2018paracontrolled}.
+Noting that $X(t)\in C_T\ml C^\alpha(\mathbb{T})$ holds almost surely for any $\alpha<\frac{\gamma}{2}-\frac{1}{2}$, Such regularity has played a key role in establishing well-posedness for equations modeling thermally driven dissipative structures, notably the KPZ equation \cite{hairer2013solving} and the Burgers equation \cite{gubinelli2015paracontrolled,gubinelli2017kpz}.
+In this paper, we extend analogous regularity results to the Sobolev spaces $H^s$ and apply them to prove well-posedness for the class of equations considered.
+Since the admissible range of $\alpha$ depends on the dissipation parameter $\gamma$, this paper presents two regimes with distinct analytical treatments. \begin{itemize} \item{Higher regularity regime ($\alpha \in (\frac{1}{6},\frac{1}{2})$): in this case, well-posedness can be established directly in the Sobolev space $H^\alpha(\mathbb{T})$.} \item{Lower dissipation regime ($\alpha \in (\frac{1}{8},\frac{1}{6})$, see Remark \ref{rmk;no endpoint}): here the analysis requires working in $W^{\alpha}(\mathbb{T})$.} \end{itemize} A common feature in both regimes is the isolation of a higher-regularity component in the solution—more precisely, a term belonging to $H^{\frac{1}{2}+}(\mathbb{T})$.
+This decomposition is made possible for lower dissipation levels $\gamma \in (\frac{5}{4},\frac{4}{3}]$ by means of the paracontrolled calculus, a powerful tool introduced for studying rough and singular stochastic partial differential equations \cite{gubinelli2015paracontrolled,gubinelli2017kpz,gubinelli2023paracontrolled,catellier2018paracontrolled}.
 A more in-depth consideration is that how lower the dissipation be?
 Let us consider FRB driven by $\vert D\vert^\beta \xi$

-using the similar method in \cite{deng2022random,deng2024probabilistic}, we propose a conjecture regarding the relationship between $\gamma$ and $\beta$
+Using the similar method in \cite{deng2022random,deng2024probabilistic}, we propose a conjecture regarding the relationship between $\gamma$ and $\beta$

 in final section.
 Similar methods have been used in \cite{deng2024probabilistic} to study probabilistic critical problems for the heat equation, wave equation, and Schrödinger equation.